openshift/oadp-operator/blogs/data-mover/data-mover-1.2.0-overview.md

 <h2>Backup Process</h2>
 <div>

 The CSI plugin is extended to facilitate the data movement of CSI VolumeSnapshots(VS) from the cluster to object storage.
 When Velero backup is triggered, a snapshot of the application volume is created, followed by the associated VolumeSnapshotContent(VSC).
-This leads to the creation of a VolumeSnapshotBackup(VSB), which triggers the Data Mover process as the VolumeSnapshotMover(VSM) controller begins reconciliation on these VSB instances.<br><br>
+This leads to the creation of a VolumeSnapshotBackup(VSB) per VSC, which triggers the Data Mover process as the VolumeSnapshotMover(VSM) controller begins reconciliation on these VSB instances.<br><br>

 During the Data Mover process, the VolumeSnapshotMover first validates the VSB and then clones the VSC, followed by VS, and PVC to the protected namespace (default: openshift-adp).
-The VSM controller uses the cloned PVC as the dataSource and creates a VolSync ReplicationSource CR.
+The VSM controller uses the cloned PVC as the source PVC and creates a VolSync ReplicationSource CR.
 VolSync then performs reconciliation on the ReplicationSource CR.<br><br>

 Subsequently, VolSync initiates the transfer of data from the cluster to the target Remote Storage.
 In this live demonstration, you will monitor the creation of both VolumeSnapshotBackup and VolumeSnapshotContent.
 Once the backup is completed, the VSB and VSC are transferred to S3 for the restore process.
 Finally, the VSM controller deletes all the extraneous resources that were created during the data mover backup process.
 </div>